apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 Writing Your Own Executor
 -------------------------

 All Airflow executors implement a common interface so that they are pluggable and any executor has access to all abilities and integrations within Airflow.
-Primarily the Airflow scheduler uses this interface to interact with the executor, but other components such as logging, CLI and backfill do as well.
+Primarily, the Airflow scheduler uses this interface to interact with the executor, but other components such as logging, CLI and backfill do as well.
 The public interface is the :class:`~airflow.executors.base_executor.BaseExecutor`.
 You can look through the code for the most detailed and up to date interface, but some important highlights are outlined below:

 .. note::
     For more information about Airflow's public interface see :doc:`/public-airflow-interface`.

+Some reasons you may want to write a custom executor include:

+* An executor does not exist which fits your specific use case, such as a specific tool or service for compute.
+* You'd like to use an executor that leverages a compute service but from your preferred cloud provider.
+* You have a private tool/service for task execution that is only available to you or your organization.

 Important BaseExecutor Methods